BitMEX/api-connectors/auto-generated/java/docs/UserApi.md

 UserApi apiInstance = new UserApi();
 String currency = "XBt"; // String | Currency you're withdrawing.
 Any currency.
 For all currencies, see <a href=\"#!/Wallet/Wallet_getAssetsConfig\">asset config endpoint</a>
 String network = "network_example"; // String | The `network` parameter is used to indicate which blockchain you would like to withdraw from.
 The acceptable value in the `network` parameter for each currency can be found from `networks.asset` from `GET /wallet/assets`.
-BigDecimal amount = new BigDecimal(); // BigDecimal | Amount of withdrawal currency.
+Long amount = 789L; // Long | Amount of withdrawal currency.
 String otpToken = "otpToken_example"; // String | 2FA token.
 Required for all external withdrawals unless the address has skip2FA in addressbook.
 String address = "address_example"; // String | Destination Address.
 One of `address`, `addressId`, `targetUserId` has to be specified.
 String memo = "memo_example"; // String | Destination Memo.
 If `address`, is specified, Destination Memo can also be specified